Detained Americans Fast Facts

 November 6, 2010 - Josh Fattal, Shane Bauer and Sarah Shourd are scheduled for trial on charges of spying in Iran's Revolution Court, but the trial is postponed.

-November 27, 2010 - Two days after Thanksgiving, Josh Fattal and Shane Bauer are allowed to call home for the second time.
-Each call lasted about five minutes.
+November 27, 2010 - Two days after Thanksgiving, Fattal and Bauer are allowed to call home for the second time.
+Each call lasts about five minutes.

-January 31, 2011 - Iran issues a summons for Sarah Shourd to return to Tehran for a trial on espionage charges.
+January 31, 2011 - Iran issues a summons for Shourd to return to Tehran for a trial on espionage charges.
 The trial is scheduled for February 6, 2011.

 February 6, 2011 - Fattal and Bauer's trial begins.
-Sarah Shourd has not responded to a court summons to return to stand trial.
+Shourd has not responded to a court summons to return to stand trial.

-May 4, 2011 - Sarah Shourd announces she will not return to Tehran to face espionage charges in a court hearing scheduled later in the month.
+May 4, 2011 - Shourd announces she will not return to Tehran to face espionage charges in a court hearing scheduled later in the month.

 May 11, 2011 - The trial is delayed again after the suspects are not brought from the prison to the courthouse.